Skip to main content

 Why this structure keeps total costs low

-Single management layer.
-Craft handles both fund management and flight operations in-house, no extra middle-manager margin or stacked fees common in traditional fractional programs.
+Craft handles both fund management and flight operations in-house, no extra middleman fees, or stacked margins you'd see in traditional fractional programs.

-The result: no monthly dues, no fuel mark-ups, and no surprise maintenance calls.
-You pay the onboarding fee once, the management fee comes out of fund assets (not a personal invoice), and your only out-of-pocket cost when you fly is the published hourly rate.
+No monthly dues, no fuel mark-ups, and no surprise maintenance bills.
+You pay the onboarding fee once, the management fee comes out of fund (not a personal invoice), and your only out-of-pocket expense when you fly is the published hourly rate.

 Did this answer your question?